Three different Workshops for AI ethics education and implementation kickoff. Includes a certificate and exercises.

 Iterative dependency cycle of Corporate Values, Business Model, Stakeholder, Risk, Sustainable Development Goals and Human Rights.

 One course is available for free after registration.
-The workshop AI Ethics Compact takes 4 hours, includes a handout and generates a detailed knowledge about AI ethics.
-The workshop AI Ethics Kickoff takes 6 hours and includes an additional implementation module.
+The 4 or 6 hrs workshops AI Ethics Compact/Kickoff include handouts and generate detailed knowledge about AI ethics.
 The AI Ethics Kickoff workshop guides from theory into doing the first steps for companies or institutions.

 Trustworthy AI generates new opportunities to define the value creation and how to create, deliver and capture sustainable value for the business.